UCSD-ECE16/ece16-wi2020-daftcube/doc/Lab5.md

 >
 > **Q. Why is it important to split on subjects and not to treat each file as an independent sample?**
 >
 > Each person represents a certain type of human (or model) that we are trying to evaluate.
-We want our model to be able to transcend differences in
+We want our model to be able to transcend differences in subjects and detect any heartbeat from any person.
+By separating samples by subject, we can ensure that a significant variance in a single subject does not skew the entire model towards a particular result.
 >
 > **Deliverable: Code to read data from training files.**
 > This is the function I derived.